trap-representation/Chlore/lib/README.md

 All the object files and header files in here are strictly standard conforming.

-Since these object files are strictly standard conforming, these will work with any environment that a particular implementation of Chlore can target (at least as long as the environment supports the functionalities that the libraries expect the environment to support).
+Since these object files are strictly standard conforming, these will work with any environment that a particular implementation of Chlore can target.

 NOTE Even though everything here is *strictly standard conforming*, these are *not* necessarily portable across different implementations.